 Silicone bags are reusable, durable, freezable, and the ideal eco-friendly swap for plastic bags (such as Ziplocks and other similar single-use items).
 They are made with 100% pure platinum grade silicone and can be reused for many years.

 11. Stainless steel container

-Why it’s better: These stainless steel containers, you can reuse them endlessly, though they are also 100% recyclable.
+Why it’s better: You can reuse stainless steel containers endlessly, plus they are 100% recyclable.

-You can use them for meal plans, store different foods and leftovers, and use it as a container when buying something from different stores, freeze things, and much more!
+You can use them for meal plans, store different foods and leftovers, use them as a container when buying something from different stores, freeze things, and much more!
 They will help you to reduce A LOT of single-use waste.

 Materials: 100% non-toxic, stainless steel food storage containers

 End of life: Throw it in your metal recycling bin